 Do I Need To Use an Ethernet Switch/Router Rated for Industrial Communications?

 When deciding which type of switch to use, there are benefits to choosing an industrial-rated Ethernet switch.
 The major reason is that commercial switches can drop packets or pieces of data.
 Industrial network switches require high reliability where packet transfer is critical and dropped packets result in lost data.
 Commercial switches may not work at all with certain devices.
 You can set up industrial Ethernet switches in ring configurations that provide redundancy in the network and resilience in the automation system.
 The ring allows multiple transmission paths for the data.

 Choosing between an industrial-rated Ethernet or a commercial switch comes down to application and operational requirements.
 Industrial Ethernet switches are designed for harsher operating conditions and more complex system programming.
 Industrial Ethernet switches are specifically designed for use in industrial plant environments, and they often exceed the specifications of the equipment connected to them.
 Industrial switches are installed in durable steel enclosures, whereas commercial switches cannot be mounted in this way as effectively.
 Another benefit is that industrial switches usually require DC power and have extra power inputs available, enabling the power supply to have a useable backup in case of a power failure.
 Some switch specifications such as shock and vibration are not defined in a commercial capacity but for industrial use.
 Some industrial switches can be installed and safely used in hazardous gas environments as they have a Class 1 Division 2, group ABCD rating.
 Commercial switches do not have this rating.

-Contact the team at AIC today, and we will help coordinate your entire communications network.
+Contact the team at Applied Industrial Controls, Inc. today, and we will help coordinate your entire communications network.